 Yet I am eternally grateful for little things such as that.

-I am also grateful that for the same price as the store bought, I can also purchase the ingredients needed to make this recipe for homemade beef jerky and get almost twice as much.
+I am also grateful that for the same price as the store-bought, I can also purchase the ingredients needed to make one or more of these recipes for homemade beef jerky and get almost twice as much.

 Another added benefit?
 If you have wild game that you use for jerky, it’s basically free.